 1. Joss and The Countess (The Seducers)

 They circle each other, and they eventually have an affair.
-Then some interesting things about Alicia’s past come out.
+Then, some exciting things about Alicia’s past come out.
 I loved the couple.
 Joss is a very stoic hero who has dom vibes.
 Alicia is only a couple of years older, and it’s a historical rom-com.
-The writing style, plot, dialogue, characters, and storyline all are good enough to get the proper older woman and younger man love vibes.
+The writing style, plot, dialogue, characters, and storyline are good enough to get the proper older woman and younger man love vibes.

 Author: S.M.
 LaViolette